SAIFMOHSIN8/AvengersFC/Deploy.md

 sudo systemctl status sshd
 ```

-If SSH is not running:
+If SSH is not running, start and enable it:

 ```bash
 sudo systemctl start sshd